yinggoings/more-code-reviews/README.md

 1. Efficiency issues
 1. Testing Issues

 Make suggestions for improvement using Github's PR review interface.
+In most code reviews you may also look for items to praise and learn from.

-#### To review a pull request:
+### To Review a Pull Request

 In the Github repository click on **Pull requests** and click on the pull request you want to review.
 Then select  **Files changed**.

 ![Select PR To Review](images/select-pr-to-review.png)

 ![Review PR](images/review-pr.png)

 Then we can click on the **+** sign to add comments to lines of code.

 ![Plus button](images/pr-plus-button.png)

 ![Add a comment](images/make-pr-comment.png)